lukamiletic95/papers/Ideal and restrictive.md

 * *CFG - Configuration file*
 <br/><br/>

 *C* node can connect to a *FN* node of its own choice.
+That node could currently be a member of the validator set.
+Therefore, a *C* node can connect to either a *FN* or a *V* node.
 When it does, it requests IP addresses of the validator set in the next consensus instance.
 Due to the fact that the system transitions between states, *C* node may have to wait
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzMjAzNDgyMyw2MTcyMzk1MywtMTcxOT
+eyJoaXN0b3J5IjpbLTE3NzE0NTYwODAsNjE3MjM5NTMsLTE3MT
-M1MzU1Nyw4NDQ5NDAzMDEsLTkwODM4Mzc5LC05Mjg4NjYzMzld
+kzNTM1NTcsODQ0OTQwMzAxLC05MDgzODM3OSwtOTI4ODY2MzM5
-fQ==
+XX0=
 -->